google/flatbuffers/docs/source/Schemas.md

     you do when serializing from code.
 E.g. for a field `foo`, you must add a field `foo_type: FooOne` right before the `foo` field, where `FooOne` would be the table out of the union you want to use.
+-   A field that has the value `null` (e.g. `field: null`) is intended to have the default value for that field (thus has the same effect as if that field wasn't specified at all).

 When parsing JSON, it recognizes the following escape codes in strings: